Parang (knife): Uses

 An example of a parang variant, the parang candung; which was popularized by Ray Mears.

 Like the machete, the parang is frequently used in the jungle as well as being a tool for making housing, furniture, and tools.
 The parang has been noted in John "Lofty" Wiseman's SAS Survival Handbook for this use.
 Wiseman points out that by grinding three different angles in three separate regions along the Parang blade—a narrow angle at the tip for skinning and fine cutting work; a wide, chopping blade angle along the bow in the blade for axe work, and an all-purpose hunting/survival knife angle along the edge nearest the handle for general purpose work—the parang becomes a very useful, and compact all-purpose tool in the bush.

-Parangs are recorded being used in attacks against the British and Japanese.
-They are typically carried as weapons by gang members, protesters and robbers in Malaysia, Singapore, India, and Sri Lanka, due to these countries having strict gun laws.
+The weapon is related to the kampilan from the Philippines, which is referred to as parang kampilan in the Iranun language.

-Parangs were used by North Borneo guerillas against the Japanese in the Jesselton Revolt during the Japanese occupation of British Borneo.
+Parangs are historically recorded as being used as weapons against colonial powers.
+For instance, North Borneo guerillas fought with parangs against the Japanese in the Jesselton Revolt during the Japanese occupation of British Borneo.